shiva1333/kafka-signoz/README.md

 2) (optional) Opentelemetry Javaagent installation
 2) Java producer-consumer app setup
 3) SigNoz setup
-4) (optional) Opentelemetry JMX metrics collector installation
+4) (optional) Opentelemetry JMX metrics collector agent installation
 5) OpenTelmetry collector setup

 For the sake of simplicity, (1), (2), and (3) are supposed to be in the same host (VM, laptop, containerised environment).